Rüstem Pasha Caravanserai (Edirne)

-It`s two-storey rectangle construction with courtyard and hammam.
-In the front part, 21 shops are housed.
-In the courtyard used to be a well area and a mescite; He was destroyed during the siege by the Russians 1877/1878.
-The commercial courtyard was a marketing place for domestic silk moth for centuries, which were grown in the area of Edirne.
+It is a two-storey rectangular construction with courtyard and hammam, housing 21 shops in the front part.
+In the courtyard there used to be a well area and a prayer room; these were destroyed during the Russo-Turkish War (1877–1878).
+The commercial courtyard was for centuries a marketing place for domestic silk moths, which were raised in the area of Edirne.

 The building was restored in 1972 and converted into a hotel.
+The restoration, led by architect Ertan Cakirlar, was among the first to receive the Aga Khan Award for Architecture.